(Conflict) Resolution Coaching

 As your conflict resolution coach, I am committed to providing a non-judgmental, balanced and safe environment for all of the parties to dialogue openly and respectfully with each other.
 I bring a unique perspective and skill set to the conflict resolution coaching I offer because I can incorporate my relationship and positive psychology coaching skills, my master’s degree in community counseling, and my training in family mediation.

 How It Works

 I offer each person a free 30-minute phone consultation so that you can each tell me your perspective on what is going on and what you are hoping the session(s) will accomplish.
-After I speak with all parties, if everyone agrees to move forward, I will custom design an intake questionnaire for each party to complete prior to the first appointment.
-(This collective information helps inform my work plan with you and also helps to make our time more efficient and effective time together.)
+I will custom design questions for each party to complete verbally and/or in writing prior to the first in-person meeting of the parties involved.
+This collective information helps inform my work plan with you and also helps to make our time together more efficient and effective.

 Length & Number Sessions: I will make recommendations as to the number, frequency and length of the session(s) based on my conversations with each party about their needs, how many people will be present, and whether or not they are traveling to see me.
-Typically, the shorter sessions of 120-minutes each are for two people and are weekly or bi-weekly for a few weeks.
+Typically, the shorter sessions of 120-minutes each are for two-three people and may be weekly or bi-weekly for a few weeks.
 Sometimes the issues can be resolved in one 120-minute meeting.
-More complex issues and/or gatherings of more than two people may take about 4 to 6 sessions.
+More complex issues and/or gatherings of more than three people may take about 3 to 5 sessions.
 This will be discussed and negotiated as we proceed.

 If the clients are coming in from out of town or are local but would prefer to accomplish more and not space out the meetings, we can schedule Intensive Sessions.
 An example of an “intensive” is everyone meeting on a Friday afternoon for a few hours and then returning Saturday (and possibly Sunday) for about 3-5 more hours.